Balthali Village Trek - 5 Days

 It's time to say farewell to Nepal.
 Enjoy your last moments in Kathmandu with breakfast in a café, a final stroll through the narrow alleys and temples, or some souvenir shopping.
 A driver will be waiting for you at your hotel to take you to the airport for your return flight home.
 Safe travels!

 Looking for more inspiration for your trip to Nepal?
-Check out these other Nepal itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Nepal itineraries, explore different ways to spend five days in Nepal, or discover the best time to visit Nepal.